osmandapp/web/main/docs/user/personal/tracks/manage-tracks.md

 1. **Actions**.
 - **Search**.
 Opens the track name search screen with a list of all existing tracks and the ability to sort them.
 - **Cancel**.
 Closes the Search without applying the changes.
 - **Import**.
 Opens a list of files on your device for importing tracks.
-In Android, it is located in the 3-dot menu.
+In Android, it is located in the three-dot menu.
-- [Change appearance](../../map/tracks-on-map.md#track-appearance) (*Android only, located in the 3-dot menu*).
+- [Change appearance](../../map/tracks-on-map.md#track-appearance) (*Android only, located in the three-dot menu*).
 Goes to the option of customising the appearance of the selected tracks.
 - **Switch folder** (*Android only*).
 You can select the required folder from the list, which is especially convenient if there are many folders.

 2. **Sort for tracks**